gouthamreddy09/ImageVault/PROJECT_REPORT.md

 ---

-*This report documents the complete development journey of PicHeaven from concept to production deployment, including all technical decisions, challenges faced, solutions implemented, and results achieved.*
+*This report documents the complete development journey of Pichaven from concept to production deployment, including all technical decisions, challenges faced, solutions implemented, and results achieved.*